Category

 Blog-CTA-Sidebar-Graphic-EmergencyResponsePlan-Templates

 Some disasters—like tornadoes—can be forecast with limited certainty.
 But others, like earthquakes, fires, and active shooters, can occur without any warning.
 When an emergency situation occurs in the workplace, every second counts.
-Delays in evacuating, sheltering, or putting emergency preparedness plans into action increase the chances of injuries, or worse, death.
+Delays in evacuating, sheltering, or implementing emergency preparedness plans increase the chances of injuries or, worse, death.

-Safety drills are one of the most effective ways you can prepare your organization to deal with an emergency situation—without having to learn the hard way.
-Drills put your emergency response plans to the test, reveal details you may have missed and give your team an opportunity to practice for any given scenario.
+Safety drills are one of the most effective ways to prepare your organization to deal with an emergency situation—without having to learn the hard way.
+Drills put your emergency response plans to the test, reveal details you may have missed, and allow your team to practice for any given scenario.
 Let’s explore the importance of emergency drills, how to conduct them effectively, and some of the common exercises your company might need.

 Why Regular Safety Drills Are Important

 Every safety leader hopes their company will never face a disaster.
-But if your team does face an emergency situation, you want them to be as prepared as possible.
+But if your team faces an emergency, you want them to be as prepared as possible.

 The healthcare industry is a perfect example of how impactful emergency drills can be.
-Hospitals and clinics don’t just have to worry about their staff members, but they also have to consider patients who might be unable to care for themselves.
+Hospitals and clinics must not only worry about their staff members but also consider patients who might be unable to care for themselves.
 Thorough planning and practice can make a significant difference when a healthcare organization faces an emergency.

 Gulf Coast Regional Blood Center experienced the power of emergency drills in 2017.
-As Hurricane Harvey inundated the Houston area with rainfall, they experienced power outages, many blocked roads and limited communication.
-Thanks to their preparation and quarterly disaster drills, The Blood Center was able to account for all of their employees, provide regular updates, and keep blood deliveries moving to hospitals at a critical time.
+As Hurricane Harvey inundated the Houston area with rainfall, it experienced power outages, blocked roads, and limited communication.
+Thanks to their preparation and quarterly disaster drills, the Blood Center was able to account for all of its employees, provide regular updates, and keep blood deliveries moving to hospitals at a critical time.

 How to Conduct Effective Drills and Exercises

-Developing and executing an emergency management plan for the workplace is quite a bit more complicated.
+Developing and executing an emergency management plan for the workplace is much more complicated.
 Most importantly, you won’t know how a plan performs until you test it out—that’s where emergency drills come in.
-By running them in a structured fashion, you can exercise your disaster plans, collect feedback, and improve the procedures over time.
+By running structured drills, you can exercise your disaster plans, collect feedback, and improve the procedures over time.

 This step-by-step video will guide you through the process of conducting a fire drill at work.